Access4Learning/sif3-framework-dotnet/README.md

 **Nov 04, 2018 - 3.2.1.10 Added demo Consumer and Provider for FQReportingObject objects**

-- Updated the SIF Framework to use the latest version of the SIF AU Data Model 3.4.4.
+- Updated the SIF Framework to use the latest version of the SIF AU Data Model 3.4.4 (draft).
 - Added demo Consumer and Provider for FQReportingObject objects.

-**Nov 07, 2018 - 3.2.1.10 Updated the SIF AU 3.4.4 Data Model**
+**Nov 07, 2018 - 3.2.1.10 Updated the SIF AU 3.4.4 Data Model (draft)**

-- Updated the SIF AU 3.4.4 Data Model.
+- Updated the SIF AU 3.4.4 Data Model (draft).
 - Refactored the AU Demo Consumer and Provider to reflect the data model changes.

 **Nov 15, 2018 - 3.2.1.11 Updated the SIF Framework to .NET Standard**